-Divide your team in half, and place a defensive player in every position except for catcher.
+Divide your team in half, with the 9-10 Baseballing, and place a defensive player in every position except for catcher.

 Let batters know that once the ball's in play, they need to run as many bases as possible.
 They score one point per base for their team.